DPJ’s Wire series delivers news and information straight from the source without translation.

-Downtown Phoenix Journal has introduced a “Conversation” series penned by Jill Bernstein and featuring Downtown Phoenix, Inc. board of directors and other downtown stakeholders.
+The Downtown Phoenix Journal continues its “Conversation” series featuring Downtown Phoenix, Inc. (DPI) board of directors and other downtown stakeholders.
 These interviews are an excellent way to introduce downtown Phoenix leadership to the community, and to learn their respective views on Phoenix.
-Here’s the interview line-up to date: Jeri Jones (United HealthGroup), Kimber Lanning (Local First Arizona), Mo Stein (HKS, Inc.), Ed Zuercher (City of Phoenix), Ed Zito (Alliance Bank) and Don Brandt (APS, pictured right).
-More to come, here on DPJ.
+Since my last message to you, let’s read what Don Brandt (Arizona Public Service/Pinnacle West) and Ed Zito (Alliance Bank) have to say.

 If You Go